-As far as I’m concerned, a home-made double boiler is works better than a store-bought set.
-Often, the bottom of the insert is a little flat on the bottom but with rounded sides that then have a rim that has been pressed into the pan.
+A homemade double boiler can work better than a store-bought set.
+Often, the bottom of the insert is a little flat on the bottom but with rounded sides that have a rim pressed into the pan.

-This little rim is what keeps the insert from falling down into the bottom pan.
-It’s also a place where food can get stuck.
+This little rim keeps the insert from falling into the bottom pan.
+Unfortunately, it's also a place where food can get stuck.

 The shape of these pans is not very conducive to whisking, and whisking is what you generally do in a double boiler.
 So, skip the store-bought version and make your own double boiler using a whisk-friendly metal or glass bowl for the top.

-Now that you know what a double boiler is and that you can make your own, let’s spend a minute talking about why you need one and how to use one.
-Honestly, there are not many times in a home kitchen that you will need a double boiler to prepare your day to day recipes.
+Now that you know what a double boiler is and can make your own, let's spend a minute talking about why you need one and how to use one.
+Honestly, there are not many times in a home kitchen that you will need a double boiler to prepare your everyday recipes.

-There are times, though, when you want to melt chocolate or make a pastry cream or lemon curd that a double boiler comes in handy.
+Sometimes, though, you want to melt chocolate or make a pastry cream or lemon curd, and a double boiler comes in handy.
 A double boiler provides gentle, indirect heat to whatever you are cooking.

 Rather than the heat of a burner transferring directly to the food, the heat is transferred to the water in the bottom pan and then through steam.
-The steam bathes the bottom of the double boiler in very even gentle heat that can easily be controlled on a home stove—just move the pot off of the heat if the water starts boiling vigorously.
+The steam bathes the bottom of the double boiler in very even, gentle heat that can easily be controlled on a home stove—move the pot off the heat if the water starts boiling vigorously.

 My Version of a Double Boiler Using a Pasta Pot & Stainless Mixing Bowl